MadhavKwatra/portfolio-site-gatsby/content/jobs/Gemini Solutions/index.md

 - Implemented APIs for Analytics, Resignation Flow, Integrations (with other Internal Projects), Filters in Different Areas and More.
 - Released Backend and Frontend in Sprints Releases
 - Created feedback flow for onboarded candidates
-- Worked on adding the Requirements from the HR Teamss
+- Worked on adding the Requirements from the HR Teams